matteoproietti1/AirBbB_Analysis/README.md

 ## 1) Introduction
 ### Project Overview
-The aim of this project is to conduct an exploratory data analysis (EDA) on the Airbnb dataset for Milan, Italy.
-By analyzing various aspects of the dataset, including pricing, availability, and neighborhood trends, we seek to gain insights into the Milan Airbnb market and understand the factors that influence pricing and demand.
+The aim of this project is to conduct an exploratory data analysis (EDA) on the Airbnb dataset for the city of Milan, Italy.
+By analyzing various aspects of the dataset, including pricing, availability, and neighborhood trends (and comparing some of those with the city of Rome), we seek to gain insights into the Milan Airbnb market and understand the factors that influence pricing and demand.

 ### Data Sources
 The primary dataset used for the analysis is "milan.csv", which is the cleansed dataset.
 The original .csv file is "milan_raw.csv".
 The main data source is the [official Airbnb database](https://insideairbnb.com/get-the-data/), which is constantly updated every quarter of the year.
 The latest update for the database used in this EDA is March 22, 2024.
-The cleansed dataset, SQL and R scripts for data processing and analysis are available in this repository for further exploration and utilization.
+The cleansed dataset, SQL and scripts for data processing and analysis are available in this repository for further exploration and utilization.
-For the comparison at Question 2), the dataset "rome.csv" was recovered and cleansed in the same way as before.
+For the comparison at Question 2), the dataset "rome.csv" was recovered and cleansed in the same way of the previous one.

 ## 2) Data processing
 ### Data preparation